130050029/parallelProgrammingSolutions/README.md

 Lastly, I combined the second and third approach and got to learn some extra syntax of shared memory.
 I followed this link - https://devblogs.nvidia.com/using-shared-memory-cuda-cc/.

 Going through the forums I also learnt that sometimes 16x16 blockWidth can be better than 32x32, reason being that by smaller blockSizes, all the threads per block can get allocated for the task purpose.
+Example, if thread limit is 1536, then 16x16 fits nicely as 1536 is a multiple of 256 but 1024 is not.
+A good point indeed!